LilNesquuik/Swappy/README.md

-# Swappy - Plugin Updater
+# Swappy - SCP:SL Plugin Updater

 **Swappy** is a lightweight companion plugin that automatically updates the plugins you choose based on a simple `.yml` configuration.
 It checks for updates from public (or private) GitHub repositories and downloads the latest releases when the server starts.